Anirudh-2903/My-Portfolio-Website/README.md

 - **3D Skills Section**: Showcases skills using 3D geometries through three.js and React Three fiber.

-- **Seamless Shopping Cart Experience**: Allow users to add products to their cart and seamlessly proceed to checkout.
-Enhance user satisfaction with a smooth and hassle-free shopping experience.

 - **Animated Projects and Testimonials**: Features animated sections using framer motion for projects and client testimonials.

-- **Responsive Design for All Devices**: Deliver a consistent user experience across all devices with a responsive design.
-Whether users access your store on desktop or mobile, they'll enjoy a seamless browsing and shopping experience.

 - **Contact Section with 3D Solar System Model**: Integrates a 3D solar system model with email functionality powered by emailjs.